 Support for delivering protected content via the broadband channel is optional in the present document.
 If this is supported and the content is provided in an ISO base media file format, then one mechanism by which the content may be encrypted is MPEG common encryption as defined by CENC [30] and constrained by annex B of the present document.

-Annex A (normative): OIPF DAE Specification Profile
+Annex A (normative): OIPF Specification Profile

-A.1 Detailed section by section definition
+A.1 Detailed section by section definition for volume 5

+Where constants are defined in in the OIPF specification as input parameters and/or return values for methods or as values for properties, these constants shall be supported if any method or property is supported that uses them and if the constant is not explicitly excluded by name above.
+Although the constants defined in the OIPF specification are expressed in JavaScript as properties, statements in the table above that “Only the following properties shall be supported” do not apply to these constants.